Cuisinart Coffee Maker Not Brewing (Fix It Here FIRST!)

 But if you still can’t get it to brew, there may be a problem with one of them such as an error code or light flashing that needs attention from a qualified technician before using your machine again.

-Step 3: If the ON/OFF switch is in the ON position, check to see if the water reservoir is empty
+3. Check to see if the water reservoir is empty

 Check the water reservoir.
 Does it have water in it?